danibarker/WordSmith/README.md

-	!startswith -returns a list of words that start with the given string eg. !startswith cat !endswith - same as above but words ending in the string eg !endswith cat !contains - returns a list of words that contain the given string anywhere in the word eg !contains cat !pattern - uses regex filtering to find words eg !pattern [abc]at.* will return all words starting with aat, cat, or bat !info - returns the definition, front hooks, back hooks, middle hooks, probability, alphagram eg !info cat !anagram - returns a list of words that fit the letters given eg !anagram ?aeinst !random - returns a single word and definition chosen at random
+	!startswith -returns a list of words that start with the given string eg. !startswith cat !endswith - same as above but words ending in the string eg !endswith cat !contains - returns a list of words that contain the given string anywhere in the word eg !contains cat !pattern - ? for single blank, * for multiple
+	!regex - !regex ^[abc]at$ will return BAT and CAT.
+	!info - returns the definition, front hooks, back hooks, middle hooks, probability, alphagram eg !info cat !anagram - returns a list of words that fit the letters given eg !anagram ?aeinst !random - returns a single word and definition chosen at random